 IMPORTANT UPDATE: Due to staff changes and the number of requests, it may take up to two weeks before your seeds are ready.
 We appreciate your patience.

-Choose from a variety of vegetable, herb, and flower seeds to borrow from the Piqua Public Library.
-Plant them at home or in your community garden, enjoy the harvest, save the seeds and return them to the Seed Library to share with others.
+Choose from various vegetable, herb, and flower seeds to borrow from the Piqua Public Library.
+Plant them at home or in your community garden, enjoy the harvest, save the seeds and return them to the seed library to share with others.

 What is a seed library?

-A seed library is a collection of seeds that you can borrow to plant and grow food, herbs, and flowers at home.
-After your plants mature and “go to seed,” you save the seeds and return them to the library so they can be shared with others.
+A seed library is a collection of seeds you can borrow to plant and grow food, herbs, and flowers at home.
+After your plants mature and “go to seed,” you save the seeds and return them to the library so we can share them with others in our community.

 What kind of seeds are available?

-We have a variety of seeds donated by the following seed companies: Seed Savers Exchange, Southern Exposure Seed Exchange, Peaceful Valley Farm & Garden Supply, Prairie Moon Nursery, Ohio Prairie Nursery, Ferry-Morse, American Seed and Burpee.
-Some of these seeds are heirloom seeds, some are organic and some are conventional.
-Click here to see our Seed Catalog.
+We have a variety of seeds donated by the following seed companies: Seed Savers Exchange, Southern Exposure Seed Exchange, Peaceful Valley Farm & Garden Supply, Prairie Moon Nursery, Ohio Prairie Nursery, Ferry-Morse, American Seed, and Burpee.
+Some are heirloom seeds, some are organic, and some are conventional.

 Why is seed saving important?